Import an Inbox Item

 Manage Automated Case Promotion for E2B Imported Inbox Items

-You can enable automated Case promotion when you upload E2B documents, whether it’s a single file, multi-E2B file, or a .zip file containing multiple E2Bs.
+You can enable automated Case promotion when you upload E2B documents, whether it’s a single file, multi-E2B file, or a ZIP file containing multiple E2Bs.
 On the right panel in the General section, you must specify the following fields:

 • Enable Auto Promote: Yes.